-- Regulatory charges.
+- Regulatory charges

-- Fines and penalties.
+- Fines and penalties

-- Connection fees.
+- Connection fees

+- Disposal fees

+- Deposits

-- Private works.
+- Private works

-- Memberships.
+- Memberships

-- Planning and consent fees.
+- Planning and consent fees

-- Statutory charges.
+- Statutory charges

-- Retail sales.
+- Retail sales

 The price of the service is based on a number of factors, including:

 - The cost of providing the service. - The estimate of the users' private benefit from using the service. - The impact of cost to encourage/discourage behaviours. - The impact of cost on demand for the service. - Market pricing, including comparability with other councils. - The impact of rates subsidies if competing with local businesses. - Cost and efficiency of collection mechanisms. - The impact of affordability on users. - Statutory limits. - Other matters as determined by Council.